 Reason: To evidence this standard the visitors were directed to the programme specification, standard assessment regulations for the University of Bradford and a document with the exceptions (waivers) to these regulations.
-The visitors noted that the programme uses university-wide assessment regulations but that there are five exceptions (waivers) to these regulations around student progression and achievement which apply to certain modules.
+The visitors noted that the programme uses university-wide assessment regulations but that there are four exceptions (waivers) to these regulations around student progression and achievement which apply to certain modules.
 However, the visitors were unclear as to how these waivers work in practice in relation to student progression and achievement throughout the programme.
-For example, one of the waivers specifies that 'Modules of 40 and 60 credits incorporate multiple components of assessment with each component assigned a credit value.'
+For example, one of the waivers specifies that 'all students undertaking modules of 40 and 60 credits will undertake units of assessment over the academic year.
+Each unit of assessment will be assigned an equivalent credit value.'
 However, the visitors did not see a breakdown of assessment or component credits within the modules, therefore they were unclear about which part of the modules these waivers would apply to.
 As such, the visitors could not see how students would be clear about how they progress and achieve within the programme, and how staff would be able to make consistent decisions in relation to student progression.
 Therefore, the education provider must provide further evidence to demonstrate how students and staff are clear about the assessment regulations, including any waivers, in relation to student progression and achievement within the programme.